mfoo/home/README.md

 The UDM is the DHCP server and all DHCP advertisements from other clients are blocked.

-A single Dream Machine is enough to give good 5GHz coverage for the whole house without any extra access points.
+My house isn't huge so a single Dream Machine is enough to give good 5GHz coverage for the whole house without any extra access points.

 ![WiFi coverage floor plan](img/5G_wifi_map.png)